Moving After Retirement: Is It Right for You?

 • Include the hassle and headaches of being a landlord

-• Limit potential income if you pay for a property management service
+• Erode potential income if you pay for a property management service

 • Lower your property value through tenant damage or vacancy

 If you have experience with rental homes and someone you trust in mind to manage your property, you might lean toward renting instead of a sale.
-Renting a home is a great move when financially planning for retirement.
-Either way, do the math carefully before making a decision and consider:
+In this case, renting a home can be a great move when financially planning for retirement.
+Either way, be sure to do the math carefully before making a decision, taking into consideration:

 • Impact on your cash flow